First Community Bank&Trust

 Capital & Safety Analysis

-According to FDIC financial data, First Community Bank&Trust holds a Tier 1 capital ratio of 0.00%.
-This falls below the 6% threshold regulators require, which may subject First Community Bank&Trust to additional regulatory scrutiny.
+According to FDIC financial data, First Community Bank&Trust holds a Tier 1 capital ratio of 12.63%.
+This exceeds the 8% threshold regulators consider "well-capitalized," meaning First Community Bank&Trust has a strong buffer to absorb potential losses.

 Key Financial Metrics